michaelhtran120/MaRecipe-SPA/README.md

 Also using VScodes Live Sass Compiler and do not have Sass dependencies installed.

-I am currently looking into how I can host the fake backend I built using [json-server](https://www.npmjs.com/package/json-server) / [json-server-auth](https://www.npmjs.com/package/json-server-auth)

 If you would like to get started, please clone this repository.
-You will need two terminal windows open, one for the MaRecipe application and another for initialize the json-server-auth.
+You will need two terminal windows open in order to experience the entire application, one for the MaRecipe application and another for initialize the json-server-auth.

 1. In first terminal, type 'npm start'
 2. In second terminal, type 'npm run server-auth'